Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageBlobQueryResult.md

 ```

 ## DESCRIPTION
-The **Query-AzStorageBlob** cmdlet applies a simple Structured Query Language (SQL) statement on a blob's contents and save the queried subset of the data to a local file.
+The **Get-AzStorageBlobQueryResult** cmdlet applies a simple Structured Query Language (SQL) statement on a blob's contents and save the queried subset of the data to a local file.

 ## EXAMPLES